skirtles-code/create-vue-lib/packages/docs/src/dist-files.md

 ### `<name>.esm.dev.mjs`

 This file exposes the library as an ES module.
-It is intended to be used during development, either with a bundler or directly in the browser via `<script type="module">` and import maps.
+It is intended to be used during development, either with a bundler or directly in the browser via `<script type="module">` and import maps (see the section about `<name>.esm-browser.prod.js` for more information about direct browser usage).

 Some features of this build:
 - The file is not minified, to make debugging easier.